What Is Batting Out of Turn in Baseball? Uncover the Rules and Consequences

 Clarity in the dugout is key when preventing mistakes.
 Teams use several strategies to ensure everyone knows the batting order:

-Keeping a simple routine helps players stay focused and reduces the chance for errors.
+Keeping a simple routine helps players stay focused and reduces the chance of errors.
 Team leaders also play a huge role by double-checking and keeping everyone informed.

 Training And Drills